Carlos Motta (artist): Work

 In 2009, Motta had his first a solo exhibition in New York at MoMA PS1, New York, titled On-site 1: Carlos Motta.
 The exhibition included two newspapers and black vinyl mural and investigated the School of the Americas (SOA)-a Cold War institution sponsored by the U.S. government to train Latin American soldiers in counterinsurgency tactics and various military tactics.

 One year later, Motta showed at the Museo de Arte del Banco de la República in Bogotá.

 In 2012, the artist began working on the database documentary wewhofeeldifferently.info as part of the New Museum's Museum as Hub program.
 The culmination of the project, titled We Who Feel Differently, approached and re-negotiated the idea of sexual and gender "difference" in terms of greater equality.
 The project included an exhibition, several public events, and symposium with guest speakers.

 At The Tanks in 2013, Motta organized the symposium Gender Talents: A Special Address which included artists and activists like Esben Esther Pirelli Benestad, Giuseppe Campuzano, J. Jack Halberstam, Beatriz Preciado, Dean Spade, Wu Tsang & Safra Project, Del LaGrace Volcano and more.

 Motta has frequently exhibited with Galerie Vermelho, São Paulo, Brazil, and P.P.O.W.
 Gallery, New York, New York.

 A monograph of Motta's work will be published in early 2020 by SKIRA.
 The book will feature essays by Hendrik Folkerts, Andrea Giunta, Miguel A. López, and Agustín Pérez Rubio.

+In 2022, Motta had a two-person exhibition alongside Tiamat Legion Medusa at OCDChinatown.
+Titled When I Leave This World, the exhibition featured a 26-minute two-channel video installation that focused on the life and work of performance and body-modification artist Tiamat Legion Medusa.

+Personal life

+Motta's partner is the writer John Arthur Peetz, the Managing Editor of Movement Research, one of the world’s leading laboratories for dance and movement-based forms.